NCBI-Hackathons/Hiding-in-plain-sight-unannotated-structural-variants-in-public-genomic-data-sets/README.md

 *Goal:*
 ---
 Use VCFs of SNVs to call structural variants.
-In doing so, can e identify SVs that have otherwise escaped detection.
+In doing so, can we identify SVs that have otherwise escaped detection.

 ---
 ![flowchart](https://github.com/NCBI-Hackathons/Hiding-in-plain-sight-unannotated-structural-variants-in-public-genomic-data-sets/blob/master/resources/prelim_flowchart.png)